Lead-time & Latest News Page

 (c) If you are on a hill side, or you just have a raised property on that side of your house, you may need a French drain installed around part of your foundation?

-If you have a signed contract with me to replace the gutters, that should satisfy any prospective buyer or those doing the paperwork for the sale no matter how far booked out I am.
+If you have a signed contract with me to replace the gutters that should satisfy any prospective buyer or those doing the paperwork for the sale, no matter how far booked out I am.
 Especially after you explain how I am well worth the wait.

 What if I will be re-roofing soon?